nyc-otters-2017/crud_students/README.md

 ## Releases
-### Pre-release: Intall Gems
+### Pre-release: Install Gems
 Ensure that the gems required for the application have been installed.
 From the command line, run `bundle install`.

 ### Release 0: Create a Model and Migration for Words
-If we're going to search a database for a given word's anagrams, we'll need to store words in a database.
-We need to create a database with a table in which we can store words.
-We'll also want a model to represent words in Ruby.
+If we're going to search a database for a given word's anagrams, we'll first need to store some words in the database.
+Create a database with a `words` table and a model to represent words in Ruby.

 1. Use the provided Rake tasks to create a `Word` model and a `create_words` migration (see `Rakefile`).
   ```text